Samuel Ajayi Crowther: Marriage and family

 Crowther married a schoolmistress, Asano (i.e. Hassana; she was formerly Muslim), baptised Susan.
 She had also been liberated from a Portuguese slave ship as mentioned in Crowther's 1837 letter.
-He writes: "She was captured by His Majesty’s ship Bann, Captain Charles Phillips, on the 31st October 1822."
+He writes: "She was captured by His Majesty's ship Bann, Captain Charles Phillips, on the 31st October 1822."
 Asano was therefore among the captives resettled in Sierra Leone.
 She had also converted to Christianity.
 Their several children included Dandeson Coates Crowther, who later entered the ministry and in 1891 became archdeacon of the Niger Delta.

 Their second daughter, Abigail, married Thomas Babington Macaulay, a junior associate.
 Their son and Crowther's grandson, Herbert Macaulay, became one of the first Nigerian nationalists.

 Mission

 Crowther was selected to accompany the missionary James Schön on the Niger expedition of 1841.
 Together with Schön, he was expected to learn Hausa for use on the expedition.
 Its goal was to stimulate commerce, teach agricultural techniques, encourage Christianity, and help end the slave trade.
 Following the expedition, Crowther was recalled to England, where he was trained as a minister and ordained by the Bishop of London.
 Schön wrote to the Church Missionary Society noting Crowther's usefulness and ability on the expedition, recommending that he be prepared for ordination.

 Crowther returned to Africa in 1843 and, with Henry Townsend, opened a mission in Abeokuta, in today's Ogun State, Nigeria.

 Crowther began translating the Bible into Yoruba and compiling a Yoruba dictionary.
 In 1843, his grammar book, on which he had begun working during the Niger expedition, was published.
 A Yoruba version of the Anglican Book of Common Prayer followed later.
 Crowther also compiled A Vocabulary of the Yoruba Language, including a large number of local proverbs, published in London in 1852.

-He also began codifying other languages.
-Following the British Niger Expeditions of 1854 and 1857, Crowther, assisted by a young Igbo interpreter named Simon Jonas, produced a primer for the Igbo language in 1857.
+Following the British Niger Expeditions of 1854 and 1857, Crowther authored and published an Igbo primer in 1857.
 He published one for the Nupe language in 1860, and a full grammar and vocabulary of Nupe in 1864.

 Crowther had become a close associate and friend of Captain James Pinson Labulo Davies, an influential politician, mariner, philanthropist and industrialist in colonial Lagos.
 The two men collaborated on social initiatives in Lagos, such as the founding of The Academy (a social and cultural center for public enlightenment) on 24 October 1866.
 Crowther was the first patron and Captain J. P. L. Davies was the first president.